yscheng33/LTR-Wiener/README.md

-# R Code for Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes
+# R Function for Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes

-This repository contains the R scripts used for the paper "Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes" submitted to Stats.
+This repository contains the R functions used for the paper "Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes" submitted to Stats.

 ## Folder Structure
+- `LTR_diff.R`: Reformat the longitudinal data into an input data for the function “LTR_Wiener”
 - `LTR_Wiener.R`: LTR analysis for the class of Wiener processes

 ## Requirements